accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Time stamp

-The video time stamp is the time value declared in the subtitle file.
+The video time stamp is the time value declared in the caption file.

 ```
 1